-After CFP BoardEnforcement Counsel delivers a Complaint or Respondent files a Petition, Respondent may request, in writing to CFP BoardEnforcement Counsel, the production of relevant documents in CFP Board's investigativeEnforcement Counsel's file for Respondent that are not privileged or confidential, or do not constitute attorney or expert work product (as defined in Article 1.3.a.1.).
-CFP Board.) (other than the expert disclosures required under Article 10.3.c.4.), were not previously provided to Respondent, or were not provided to Enforcement Counsel by Respondent.
+After Enforcement Counsel delivers a Complaint or Respondent files a Petition, Respondent may request, in writing to Enforcement Counsel, the production of relevant documents in Enforcement Counsel's file for Respondent that are not privileged or confidential, do not constitute attorney or expert work product (as defined in Article 1.3.a.1.) (other than the expert disclosures required under Article 10.3.c.4.), were not previously provided to Respondent, or were not provided to Enforcement Counsel by Respondent.
 Enforcement Counsel must respond to any request and produce responsive documents within 30 calendar days of delivery of the request.
-CFP BoardEnforcement Counsel will undertake reasonable efforts to redact from a document an individual's birthdate or social security number, the name of an individual known to be a minor, a financial account number, taxpayer identification number, credit card or debit card number, passport number, driver's license number, or state-issued identification number.
-Respondent may use any document that CFP BoardEnforcement Counsel produces only in the proceeding in which Respondent requested the document.
+Enforcement Counsel will undertake reasonable efforts to redact from a document an individual's birthdate or social security number, the name of an individual known to be a minor, a financial account number, taxpayer identification number, credit card or debit card number, passport number, driver's license number, or state-issued identification number.
+Respondent may use any document that Enforcement Counsel produces only in the proceeding in which Respondent requested the document.